Ayrshire (Earl of Carrick's Own) Yeomanry: Uniform

 Prior to 1893, the Ayrshire Yeomanry wore black-leather helmets and black plumes with a dark blue uniform and scarlet facings.
 This was replaced by a hussar style uniform, including a fur busby with white plume and scarlet bag.
 Officers' tunics included a unique "figure-of-eight" front gold braiding, while other-ranks wore hip-length stable jackets of dark blue with scarlet collars and cuffs.
 This elaborate uniform was discarded after the Boer War and at the 1911 Coronation the Ayrshire Yeomanry was one of only two mounted regiments participating to wear plain khaki.
 The former facing-colours were commemorated by scarlet piping on the breeches.

 Regimental music

-The Ayrshire Yeomanry song, The Proud Trooper, was written as a poem following the regiment's actions in South Africa and the first verse is now often sung, to the tune of Amazing Grace, when several Ayrshire Yeomen are together.
+The Ayrshire Yeomanry song, The Proud Trooper, was written as a poem following the regiment's actions in South Africa.
+The words are believed to have been written by David Mackie, who served with the Yeomanry in South Africa, and were published in his book "Songs of an Ayrshire Yeoman" in 1920.
+The tune used is similar, but not identical to the Hawick tune "Border Queen" by J Rutherford and James Thomson, and was arranged as a march by the then Bandmaster, WO1 H Brace with Sgt K McConnell and L/Cpl L Martin in 1958.

 The lyrics of the first verse of The Proud Trooper are as follows: